 SPAR Business Services, Inc., f/k/a SPAR Marketing Services, Inc. ("SBS"), SPAR Administrative Services, Inc. ("SAS"), and SPAR InfoTech, Inc. ("Infotech"), have provided services from time to time to the Company and are related parties and affiliates of SGRP, but are not under the control or part of the consolidated Company.
 SBS is an affiliate because it is owned by an entity controlled by Robert G. Brown, and prior to November 2018, was owned by Robert G. Brown or entities controlled by them (each of whom are considered affiliates of the Company for related party purposes).
-Infotech is an affiliate because it is owned by them (each of whom are considered affiliates of the Company for related party purposes).
-Infotech is an affiliate because it is owned by Robert G. Brown or entities controlled by them (each of whom are considered affiliates of the Company for related parties, the "Majority\Stockholders") collectively own approximately 53.2% of SGRP's common stock and are the founders of SGRP.
+Infotech is an affiliate because it is owned by Robert G. Brown or entities controlled by them (each of whom are considered affiliates of the Company for related party purposes).
+Infotech is an affiliate because it is owned by Robert G. Brown approximately 53.2% of SGRP's common stock and are the founders of SGRP.
 Mr. Brown was Chairman and an officer and director of SGRP through May 3, 2018 (when he retired) and became a director of SGRP on April 24, 2020, as discussed in INFORMATION IN CONNECTION WITH APPOINTMENT OF ROBERT G. BROWN AS A DIRECTOR in the First Special Meeting Proxy/Information Statement.
 Mr. Bartels retired as an employee of the Company as of January 1, 2020 (in accordance with the actions of SGRP's Compensation Committee on January 22, 2020).
 See Bartel's Retirement and Director Compensation in Note 5 to the Company's Consolidated Financial Statements - Related Party Transactions, above.
 Messrs.
 Brown and Bartels also are stockholders, directors and/or executive officers of various affiliates of SGRP.